EVORA-project/evora-ontology/models/docs/Fungus.md

     multivalued: true
   keywords:
     name: keywords
-    description: List of terms used to tag and categorize this Item
+    description: List of terms used to tag and categorize this Item.
     title: keywords
     from_schema: https://w3id.org/evorao/
     exact_mappings: